 All businesses need to set objectives, objectives are important they focus organisations.
 An effective way to set objectives is through the popular acronym SMART.
-Businesses that have specific aims are usually more successful than those that don't; because a business with objectives knows what it is trying to achieve and how they will do it.
+Businesses that have SMART objectives are successful because they are clear about what they are trying to achieve and how they will do it.
 SMART Objectives can be set in all areas of the business e.g. sales, production, finance and marketing.
 In this article we discuss how to write a SMART objective and provide an example of a SMART objective.

 SMART Objective Example

-Organisations, businesses and people set objectives everyday often without realising it.
+Organisations, businesses and people set objectives everyday, often without realising it.
 If they test their objectives against the SMART principle, they will increase their chances of success.
-Once a SMART objective has been set, the next step is to write a plan detailing how the objective will be achieved.
+Once a SMART objective has been set, the next step is to write a plan detailing how the SMART objective will be achieved.
 Click on the following link to learn how objectives differ from strategy Objectives Strategy and Planning.
 Or the following link if you would like to know about the structure and content of marketing plans Marketing Plans.